Jasmine Schipp

 JOINT PhD DEGREE

-Thesis title: 'Perceptions and experiences of adults with type 1 diabetes using open-source technologies' Joint Degree between Deakin University and the University of Copenhagen.
+Thesis title: 'Perspectives of Adults with Type 1 Diabetes using Open-Source Technologies' Joint Degree between Deakin University and the University of Copenhagen.

 2013-2016